TaleLearnCode/CloudNirvana/README.md

 |-------|:--------:|-----:|-----:|-----:|----------:|
 | This presentation has yet to be scheduled. | | | | | |

+## Resources
+There are no additional resources for this presentation.

-Email [chadgreen@chadgreen.com](mailto:chadgreen@chadgreen.com?subject=Presentation%20Request:%20Cloud%20Nirvana%20Awaits:%20Azure’s%20Serverless%20Symphony%20Unveiled) to have Chad present this session at your event.
+Email [chadgreen@chadgreen.com](mailto:chadgreen@chadgreen.com?subject=Presentation%20Request:%20Serverless%20Nirvana) to have Chad present this session at your event.